iviviano/Algorithms/Grading/HW3.md

 Honor Code: yes

 Implementation notes:
-- Your implementation of `gen-map` only handles 1 "layer"
+- Your implementation of `gen-map` only handles 1 "layer" of list nesting.
+Note that `(gen-map list? lst)`